Skip to content

 How criminal record expungement works in Spain (art.
 136 CP)

 A criminal record is the entry of a final conviction in the Central Register of Convicted Persons, kept by the Spanish Ministry of Justice.
 Article 136.1 of the Criminal Code grants anyone who has extinguished their criminal liability the right to obtain expungement of those entries, ex officio or at the request of a party, once certain periods have elapsed without reoffending.
-The fact that the right can be exercised "at the request of a party" means you do not have to wait for the administration to act: you can apply as soon as the period has run.
+The fact that the right can be exercised "at the request of a party" means you do not have to wait for the administration to act: you can apply for expungement as soon as the period has run.

 The expungement periods of article 136.1 CP